KusionStack/kusionstack.io/docs/user_docs/getting-started/usecases/deliver-the-wordpress-application-on-kubernetes-and-clouds.md

         env += [
             {
                 name = "WORDPRESS_DB_HOST"
-                value = _alicloudDependencyPrefix + alicloud_config.alicloudDBConnectionMeta.type + ":" + _alicloudResourceName + ".connection_string"
+                value = _awsDependencyPrefix + aws_config.awsDBInstanceMeta.type + ":" + _cloudResourceName + ".address"
             }
         ]
     }

+    # supplement database related configuration code on the platform side
+    database: storage.DataBase {
+        dataBaseAttr: storage.DBAttr {
+            # specify instance type for aws or alicloud rds
+            # for aws rds
+            instanceType = "db.t3.micro"

+            # for alicloud rds
+            # instanceType = "mysql.n2.serverless.1c"

+            # specify cloud charge type for alicloud rds
+            # extraMap = {
+            #     "cloudChargeType": "Serverless"
+            # }
         }
+    }
+}
 ```

 The configuration code files you need to pay attention to mainly include `dev/main.k` and `dev/platform.k`.
 Specifically:

-- `dev/main.k` contains config codes for **App Dev** to concentrate on for the wordpress application deployment in dev environment.
-In addition to the application container image, it also assigns an instance of type `storage.DataBase` to the `frontend.Server.database` attribute, and thus declaring an Alicloud RDS with the charge type of `Serverless` and internet access capability.
+- `dev/main.k` contains config codes for **Developer** to concentrate on for the wordpress application deployment in dev environment.
+In addition to the application container image, it also assigns an instance of type `storage.DataBase` to the `frontend.Server.database` attribute, and thus declaring an RDS with MySQL as the database engine.
-- `dev/platform.k` contains config codes for **Platform Dev** to concentrate on for the wordpress application deployment in dev environment.
-Here, the main purpose is to specify the domain name of the cloud database to be connected to for the wordpress application container.
+- `dev/platform.k` contains config codes for **Platform** to concentrate on for the wordpress application deployment in dev environment.
+Here, the main purpose is to specify the domain name of the cloud database to be connected to for the wordpress application container and the RDS instance type.
+In addition, we can also declare the RDS charging type and other configurations in `dev/platform.k`.

-As shown above, benefited from the advanced features of KCL concerning variable, function and schema definition, we can abstract and encapsulate the Alicloud RDS resources, which shields many properties that App Dev does not need to be aware of (such as the network segment of VPC and vSwitch behind RDS).
-App Dev only needs to fill in a few necessary fields in the frontend model instance to complete the declaration of RDS resources, so that the application configuration can be organized more flexibly and efficiently.
-Moreover, under the collaboration of writing config codes in the Konfig repository, App Dev and Platform Dev from different teams can perform their roles, only focusing on their own respective configuration items, thereby improving the collaboration efficiency of application development and operation.
+As shown above, benefited from the advanced features of KCL concerning variable, function and schema definition, we can abstract and encapsulate the RDS resources, which shields many properties that Developer does not need to be aware of (such as the network segment of VPC and vSwitch behind RDS).
+Developer only needs to fill in a few necessary fields in the frontend model instance to complete the declaration of RDS resources, so that the application configuration can be organized more flexibly and efficiently.
+Moreover, under the collaboration of writing config codes in the Konfig repository, Developer and Platform from different teams can perform their roles, only focusing on their own respective configuration items, thereby improving the collaboration efficiency of application development and operation.

 :::info
 More details about Konfig models can be found in [Konfig](https://github.com/KusionStack/konfig)
 :::

-## Deliver Wordpress Application
+## Deliver WordPress Application

 You can complete the delivery of wordpress application using the following command line: